indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 A classic example is an annual production deployment schedule.
 If a deployment is done once a year, the batch size is huge; a year's worth of work being deployed in a single step.
 Similarly to the car plant, if anything goes wrong, the entire batch has to be rolled back.
-Additional effort is then put into redoing work that was considered to be already done.
+Extra effort must then be put into redoing work that was considered done.
-Naturally, knowledge fades over time.
+Furthermore, knowledge fades over time.
 It's difficult to find and fix the issues that caused the deployment to fail if they were introduced, say, 6 months ago.
-// higher change for errors during deployment

 <figure class="align-center">
   <img src="{{ '/images/2020-04-01-3-ways-of-devops/large-batch.png' | absolute_url }}" alt="">
   <figcaption>Large batch size, lots of changes over time. <a href="https://www.slideshare.net/jallspaw/ops-metametrics-the-currency-you-pay-for-change-4608108">Ops Meta-Metrics by John Allspaw</a></figcaption>
 </figure>

-Large batches create issues not only in deployments.
-For example, let's look at long-lived feature branches.
+Similarly, let's have a brief look at long-lived [feature branches](https://martinfowler.com/bliki/FeatureBranch.html).
 The longer a branch stays isolated and the more changes it sees, the larger the batch size.
 Over time, it becomes increasingly difficult to integrate it back to mainline.
 The potential for merge conflicts high.